hha297/Notoria/README.md

 # Notoria

 **Notoria** is a private web app for language learning.
-It helps you collect vocabulary, write exercises, and keep study materials in one place — built for long-term, personal use.
+Collect vocabulary in language-specific workspaces, then practice with exercises generated entirely from your own words — no AI, no external dictionaries.

 Each account owns its own data.
 The app is not a social platform: no public profiles, no sharing feed, no multiplayer features.